The oldest public wildflower garden in the United States

 Thin-leaved Coneflower is an erect native biennial or short-lived perennial, growing to 5+ feet tall (but usually around 3 to 4 feet) on branching stems that are red in color in the upper sections and with whitish hair on the upper parts of the stems.
 The text here treats var. triloba, the variety native to Minnesota.

 The leaves are thin and rough on both sides, lanceolate to ovate in shape.
 Upper leaves have few teeth, are smaller and stalkless.
 Lower stem leaves are long-stalked, up to 6 inches long, deeply cleft into 3 lobes, the terminal lobe largest; there are a few coarse teeth.

 The floral array consists of one, or branched clusters of several, flower heads atop individual stems.

 Flower heads are 1 to 1-3/4 inches wide with a purplish-brown central disc, 1/3 to 1/2 inch wide that is domed, consisting of numerous bisexual fertile disc florets that have dark purplish corolla tubes with yellow green bases.
 The tubes have 5 triangular lobes at the tip.
 The single style is branched at the tip.
 Five stamens tightly surround the style and both style and stamens are exserted from the corolla tube when the floret opens.
 Disc florets are surrounded by 6 to 12 (8 to 15) oblong to ovate, sterile yellow ray florets whose laminae are 8 to 17 mm long.
-Around the flower head are green floral bracts (phyllaries) arranged in 2 series.
+Around the flower head are green floral bracts (phyllaries) arranged in 2 series, the lower ones overlapping and longer than the uppers.
 These have very fine hair.